afloyd/s3-site-sync/readme.md

 ## Introduction

 S3SS is a deployment helper.
 It allows synchronization to the cloud of a directory of static files to be used as a website behind a CDN.
+If the S3 bucket does not exist for the account with the given S3 credentials, then it tries to create it (will fail on creating duplicate bucket name).
+It will also set it up for CORS uploads.

 It contains the following: